tlevine/www.thomaslevine.com/content/why-people-like-hackerspaces/index.md

 I suspect that the distinction between special people and ordinary people is more about these ways of thinking than about the knowledge of "technical" things.

-More importantly, I don't like being in one of these special groups; can we all just be people?
+More importantly, I don't like being in a special groups; can we all just be people?

 ## Fancy things aren't magic
 It's not worth learning all of the things; that would take a while.